ansible/ansible/docs/docsite/rst/dev_guide/developing_locally.rst

 For local modules, use the name of the file as the module name: for example, if the module file is ``~/.ansible/plugins/modules/local_users.py``, use ``local_users`` as the module name.

-To load your local modules automatically, add them in any of these locations:
+To load your local modules automatically and make them available to all playbooks and roles, add them in any of these locations:

 * any directory added to the ``ANSIBLE_LIBRARY`` environment variable (``$ANSIBLE_LIBRARY`` takes a colon-separated list like ``$PATH``)
 * ``~/.ansible/plugins/modules/``